kuzzleio/kuzzle/config/elk/README.md

 All the configuration process below will be saved in the elasticlogstash index.

- * Choose the logstash-* index, (if Kuzzle recive some requests, you must see some logs in the discover pannel)
+ * Choose the logstash-* index, (if logstash already received some requests, you must see some logs in the Discover pannel)
- * Clic on the green button with a star to use logstash-* as the default index,
+ * Click on the field Time-field-name and choose @timestamp,
+ * Click the create button,
- * Go to Settings-> Objects and choose "Dashboards panel".
+ * Go to Settings-> Objects and choose "Dashboards panel",
- * Clic Import button.
+ * Click Import button.
 Choose the file from Kuzzle directory at [/config/elk/kibanadashboard.json](./kibanadashboard.json)

 The dashboard panel, Searches and Visualizations must be populated.
 You can now go to Dashboard and load the "perf DashBoard".

 ##Global perfs DashBoard : navigate into your tests

-The "Global Perf Dashboard" is used to navigate into all your tests.
+The "Global Perf" DashBoard is used to navigate into all your tests.
-The first line of the dashboard is used as a control.
+Suppose you launch several tests on several subject, the first line of the dashboard is used as a test selector.
-To navigate on your differnts tests, you can filter on the test type, and on the starting date.
+To navigate on your differents tests, you can filter on the bench type, and on the starting date.

- * To do so, first clic on "bench type".
+ * To do so, first click on "bench type".
- * clic on "choose the date" to navigate into you test.
+ * click on "choose the date" to navigate into your test.

 # FAQ